NRC policy on Conflict of Interest and post-employment

 3.3 Waiver or reduction of limitation period

-An NRC employee or former employee in a Designated Position may apply to the Secretary General for a written waiver or reduction of the limitation period as required above.
-The employee is to provide sufficient information to assist the Secretary General in making a determination, taking into consideration the following criteria:
+An NRC employee or former employee in a Designated Position may apply to the Senior Ethics Officer for a written waiver or reduction of the limitation period as required above.
+The employee is to provide sufficient information to assist the Senior Ethics Officer in making a determination, taking into consideration the following criteria:

-- Any other consideration at the discretion of the Secretary General consistent with this Policy.
+- Any other consideration at the discretion of the Senior Ethics Officer consistent with this Policy.

 An NRC employee who does not comply with the requirements set out in this Policy and annexes or pursuant directives may be subject to disciplinary measures, up to and including termination of employment.
 Measures may also be implemented with respect to the post-employment provisions of the Policy and its annexes.